The new extended video set in part in Puerto Rico is a reason to listen again to last year's "The Navigator."

 Yesterday, Segarra released the video for “Pa’lante” from The Navigator, and it made me revisit the album and hear other contexts.
 Something in the song brought to mind Garland Jeffreys, Elliot Murphy, and the New York City songwriters who were casually dubbed New Dylans in the mid-1970s.
 They shied from the term, but the earnest, self-conscious artfulness in their songwriting made the label stick and weigh them down too.
 The Navigator is an NYC album in its concerns and its sound, which like Jeffreys and Murphy pulled together the breadth of music heard in the city.
 “Living in the City,” the album’s second song, is very much in their mode, complete with literature-conscious lyrics that also speak the way New Yorkers speak.

 The video breaks the song in three, stretching out a six minute song to a nine-minute video that tells the story of Puerto Ricans in New York finding their lives and maybe each other at home after Hurricane Maria.
 Segarra sings “Be something” as if they’re the last two words that will come out of her mouth and she has to make them count, and the video mimics that directness.
 The song’s raw beauty is similarly reflected in the video when the setting shifts to Puerto Rico, where director Kristian Mercado Figueroa gives us images of great beauty juxtaposed with destruction.
 “Pa’lante” isn’t disaster porn, though.
-The hurricane’s aftermath is shown in the process of being repaired and rebuilt.
+The hurricane’s aftermath is shown as the country and relationships are being repaired and rebuilt.

 It may also be that someone who makes speaks explicitly as a Puerto Rican woman and a member of the LGBTQ community is a voice that resonates now more than it did a year ago.
 Then, the Trump Presidency was largely a threat, but one that might bumble itself into irrelevance.
 After a year of Trump repeatedly demonstrating his willingness to punch down and Jeff Sessions proving himself extremely competent when it comes to attacking immigrants fleeing poverty and violence, I think I needed to hear Segarra’s passionate embrace of these people and their lives.